WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

-In this article, we will go over some basics of mortgage terms so that when you decide to buy a house or change your mortgage terms, you can do so with eyes wide open!
+In this article, we’ll go over some basics of mortgage terms so that when you decide to buy a house or change your term, you’ll be well informed.

-At its core, your mortgage term is the notifier of the length of time your mortgage contract is in effect.
+Your mortgage term is the length of time your mortgage contract is in effect.
 It also explains your contract outlines and the interest rate applicable for the tenure.
 Mortgage terms could be as short as a few months or as long as five years or more.

 Convertible term mortgage: A convertible mortgage term starts off as a short term contract and gets extended into a long term contract.
 With the extension comes the change in interest rate (usually the same rate applied to a long term mortgage).